StarRocks/starrocks/docs/en/loading/SparkLoad.md

 In the load command, you can specify the required fields for building the global dictionary in the following format: `StarRocks field name=bitmap_dict(hive table field name)` Note that currently **the global dictionary is only supported when the upstream data source is a Hive table**.

-- **Import of bitmap binary type columns**
+- **Import binary type data**

-The data type of a aggregate column in the StarRocks aggregate table is bitmap, while the data type of the corresponding column in the data source (a Hive table or HDFS file) is binary.

-You do not need to build a global dictionary.
-You can just specify the corresponding fields in the load command to load data.
+When the data type of a column in the data source, a Hive table or HDFS file, is binary and the corresponding column in the StarRocks table is a bitmap-type aggregate column, you can just specify the corresponding fields in the load command, instead of building a global dictionary.
 The format is: `StarRocks field name=bitmap_from_binary(Hive table field name)`.

 ## Viewing Import Jobs